Nexis-Network/codebox/libs/remix-ws-templates/README.md

 In case you want to add some code, do have a look at our contribution guidelines [here](https://github.com/ethereum/remix-project/blob/master/CONTRIBUTING.md).
 Reach us on [Gitter](https://gitter.im/ethereum/remix) in case of any queries.

 ### License
-MIT © 2022 Remix Team
+MIT © 2022 CodeBox Team